 There’s a good chance your nonfiction book will need some kind of citation.
 Be sure to settle on your style guide and follow it carefully.
 Fortunately, Word features an option in the ribbon to quickly add a citation.
 Just locate the location of the citation and select Reference > Insert Citation.

 On this menu, enter all the pertinent information about your source.
 Word features a stripped-down (simple) citation menu by default.
 You can also check Show all bibliography fields to add more options and enrich your bibliography.

 With your citations added, you’ll want to navigate to the back matter and insert a Bibliography.
 Select Reference > Bibliography to see Word’s pre-formatted bibliography options.

 Word keeps it pretty simple with the formatting, but that’s actually a good thing.
 There’s no need for special formatting or design with your bibliography.
 Just keep it simple and accurate.

 After citations, the most important (and unique) element of nonfiction you’ll use is the Footnote/Endnote.
 Traditionally used to expand on a tangential or extraneous point that doesn’t deserve space in the actual body copy, the Footnote requires specialized formatting.

 The Location defines the placement of the note itself, either on the same page as the anchor text (Footnote) or at the end of the section/book (Endnote).
 Word’s ‘Convert’ option will allow you to switch between Footnotes and Endnotes.
-You definitely should select one or the other to use throughout your manuscript.

 The Layout control lets you add columns to your footnotes.
 This is very useful if you use Footnotes and have a single page with two longer notes.
 The two-column layout may use less space on the page to organize the notes.